 What are some of the challenges you face in your STEM career and how did you address them?

 I’ve had major issues with bullying and discrimination that unfortunately haven’t stopped.
 In some cases I’ve addressed them head on, calling out bad behavior, and in other cases I’ve doubled down and just done the best science I could despite these impediments.
 Some days I remind myself that the most radical act I can do is to just not quit.

-Dr. Tanya Smith is professor at the Australian Research Centre for Human Evolution at Griffith University.
+Dr. Tanya Smith is a Professor at the Australian Research Centre for Human Evolution and the Griffith Centre for Social and Cultural Research at Griffith University.
 She has previously held a professorship at Harvard University and fellowships at the Radcliffe Institute for Advanced Study and the Max Planck Institute for Evolutionary Anthropology.
 Dr. Smith explores the evolution and development of the human dentition.
 Teeth preserve remarkably faithful records of daily growth and infant diet – as well as stress experienced during birth – for millions of years.
 Her research has helped to identify of the origins of a fundamental human adaptation: the costly yet advantageous shift from a “live fast and die young” strategy to the “live slow and grow old” strategy that has helped to make us one of the most successful mammals on the planet.
 Dr. Smith’s research has been funded by the US National Science Foundation and published in Nature and Proceedings of the National Academy of Sciences.
 It has been highlighted in the New York Times, National Geographic, Nature, Science, Smithsonian, and Discovery magazines, as well as through American, Australian, British, Canadian, French, and German broadcast media.